olliebeannn/chatterpod/README.md

 The podcast info is pulled from the ListenNotes API and cached to reduce the number of calls to the API.

+## Features

+The core set of features will include:

+* Searching for podcasts including filtering by genre
+* Viewing podcast details (pulled from ListenNotes API), including its most recent episodes
+* Discovery of the most popular podcasts right now
+* Following podcasts and saving podcast episodes
+* Ratings and comments on podcast episodes

 Designed + developed by [Ollie Khakwani](github.com/olliebeannn)